Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 thug 2: want sot walk away and gets hold person'ed by mari

 chrone: walks away gets hit thug 2 does 8 dmg = 4hp
+	readies for grappling on escape

+bandit 3: hits chrone for 10 dmg, wild shape gone, 15 hp remainnig thug misses completely lmaoo aki melee attack on almost dead thug for 6, dies hunter hits and kills him (to end combat lmao)

+--end session

+---
+### Session notes
+- quite happy!!
+- cynthia roleplays well and everyone is getting into it
+- combat is preferred